adriangzlz97/pdb_python_tools/README.md

 ## track_xyz.py usage
 This script will find the maximum xyz coordinate change between two pdb files.
 The output will be a tabulated table sorted by the residues with the largest coordinate change.
 For now, the files should be in pdb format and should be aligned first with some other program (e.g. ChimeraX)
+To include hetatm (ignored by default) add:
+-HETATM

 ### Non-mpi
 python track_xyz.py *filename1 filename2* > output.txt